 One shop to check out is F.H.Gillingham & Sons.
 It’s a must.
 They have everything.
 I think I bought a bottle of wine, a wine key, incredible local cheese, fancy crackers, and some Dr. Bronner’s soap.
 So yeah, I stand by my “they have everything” comment.

 Once you’re done shopping, wander down to the residential areas.
 The houses are the epitome of Greek Revival.
 I can’t promise this guy below will always be decorated for Halloween, but I can promise it will always be quintessentially New England.

 ALSO, there are covered bridges galore in Vermont.
-The Middle Covered bridge is a can’t miss, and literally you can’t miss it.
+The Middle Covered bridge is a can’t miss, and literally, you can’t miss it.
 It’s right around the corner from Elm Street, across from the town square.

 I fell head over heels with Woodstock, Vermont during this trip.
-The town is incredibly charming, and funnily enough, I managed to see two season while I was there.
+The town is incredibly charming, and funnily enough, I managed to see two seasons while I was there.
 I plan on being back very soon.
 I mean, I need to see Woodstock in the spring and summer too!